forbesye/cs373/Flask_AWS_Deploy.md

 - Create a Docker image for development and production
 - Deploy it all to AWS Elastic Beanstalk
 - Configure TLS/SSL and domain name
+- Set up automatic deployment on GitLab pipelines for develop and main branches

 All of the code for the this test API can be seen here: https://gitlab.com/forbesye/test-api